CodySamuelson/HIST-3814-FailLog/FinalProjectFailLog.md

 - Jeffblackadar is helping on Slack.
 Suggested _sudo bash -c :cat.... >fred.txt"_.
 Did not work.
 - Jeffblackadar suggested trying _$ sudo bash -c "cat *1901*>1901all.txt"_ to simplify the process.
 Did not work.
 - A file called "_fred.txt_" is being created but it is always empty.
 Neither of us is sure why.
+- Turns out I can open all of the files at once in Open Refine!
+I will import all of the files in a given year, and then export to a cvs file.
+- I ended up exporting it into Notepad++ in order to clean the text up.
+I wanted to find and delete any lines in all of the 1901 txt files that didn't containt the word "_London_".
+To do this, I Searched and found some help on Stackoverflow.

+1) First, I went to the Search menu > Find... > Select "Mark" Tab.
+Activate regular expressions.
+Search for London.
+Don't forget to check "Bookmark lines" and Press "Mark All".
+All the rows I wanted to keep got a bookmark
+2) Went to Menu "Search - Bookmark - Inverse Bookmark".
+All of the lines I wanted to delete were then bookmarked.
+3) Finally, went to Menu "Search - Bookmark - Remove Bookmarked lines".
+This deleted all of the unwanted bokmard lines.

+ - OK.
+So now I have a document that containes all of the line containing the word "_London_" that were written in 1901 in the Shawville Equity.
+Now I'm getting somewhere.
+ - I cleaned up the text a bit in Notepad++ just by deleting some blank spaces.
+Now I will move on to Open Refine to transform into a strong cvs. document.
+ -